darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 There are a few cameras whose sensors do not use a Bayer filter.
 Cameras with an "X-Trans" sensor have their own set of demosaic algorithms.
 The default algorithm for X-Trans sensors is _Markesteijn 1-pass_, which produces fairly good results.
 For slightly better quality (at the cost of much slower processing), choose _Markesteijn 3-pass_.
 Though _VNG_ is faster than _Markesteijn 1-pass_ on some computers, it is more prone to artifacts.

-Images from monochrome cameras do not require demosaicing, since darktable 5.4 they use this module to for _capture sharpen_ support.
+Images from monochrome cameras do not require demosaicing, since darktable 5.4 they use this module for _capture sharpen_ support.

 # special algorithms